oh2mp/gear360hack/INSTALL.md

 The port is 8000 because the internal OSC API has reserved the port 80 and we can't use it.

 Then read [USAGE.md](USAGE.md) and enjoy.

+# FTP

+The photos can be downloaded from the camera with anonymous FTP (if enabled).
+Any username works.

+# Telnet

+If you want to examine the internals, you can telnet to the camera (if enabled).
+Username is `root` without password.

+__WARNING!__ It looks that the root partition is remountable to rw, but don't do it.
+It is actually compressed filesystem and if you remount it and make any changes, it may brick your camera!
+Playing with internal storage that is mounted on /opt and /opt/usr is most likely safe.
+Memory card is mounted to /mnt/mmc but there are also symlinks /sdcard and /opt/storage